How To Build an Indoor Bunny Cage A 3-level condo with open top and bottom

 Side Wall

-Step 2: Make 2 Side Walls
+Step 2: Make two side walls

 Secure the grids together with cable ties as in step #1.
 Repeat to make the second side wall.

-Step 3: Connect the 4 Walls Together
+Step 3: Connect the four walls together

 After you use the cable ties to connect the four walls together at each square grid, you will find that you can manipulate the cage to be various shapes, e.g. triangle, pentagon, etc. Decide on the shape that you want at this time.
 Mopsy chose a rectangle.